 - Bonus Round

-- Home Game: Sort of.
-A board game with this format was issued in '75 with Lucille Ball on the cover, but in a fun bit of irony was called Body Language.
+- Home Game: Averted.
+Though a board game with this format was issued in '75 with Lucille Ball on the cover, it has no connection to the actual series.
+In a fun bit of irony, the game was called Body Language.

 - Show The Folks At Home

 - Expy: The core concept, in the game show genre, dates back to the late 1940s and Pantomime Quiz.